 Note: To receive a Letter of Completion and count toward a Certificate, participants must have previously completed the Lesson Planning Track.
 The Microteaching Track is the only series that can be taken more than once.

-The Microteaching Track will next be offered in fall 2021.
-Meeting times will be scheduled to accomodate participants’ availability.
+The Microteaching Track is offered every mid-fall and mid-summer.
+Meeting times will be scheduled to accommodate participants’ availability.

 Eligibility and selection criteria